Message Persistence

 Filtering retrieved messages

-There is currently no built-in search functionality in the Message Persistence API that would allow you to fetch only messages filtered by keywords.
+There is currently no built-in server-side search functionality in the Message Persistence API to fetch only messages filtered by keywords.
 To filter the content of the messages, you must first retrieve them from Message Persistence and then filter them by keywords on the local client.
+Similarly, you can filter based on the values of the type

 Alternatively, you can implement a self-hosted server and use the After Publish Function to automatically send all messages to your own database and filter them on the server side.